kcjonson/greenhouse-controller/readme.md

 ## Expected Behavior of node_modules

-* You should not have to have done a `yarn install` on your local checkout in order to run `docker-compose up`
+* You should not have to have done a `npm install` on your local checkout in order to run `docker-compose up`
-* If you have done a local `yarn install` the installed modules will not be copied to the containers
+* If you have done a local `npm install` the installed modules will not be copied to the containers
 * The `node_modules` folder in containers should be cached from build to build
-* We have to manually copy the shared dependency(s) into containers since they run in isolation, hoisting will not work, and they're not valid packages for a `yarn install`
+* We have to manually copy the shared dependency(s) into containers since they run in isolation, hoisting will not work, and they're not valid packages for a `npm install`